-- (13) Third-party arrangements must be documented in a written legal agreement which includes: - a. terms and objectives; - b. roles and responsibilities of the University and the third-party provider; and - c. quality assurance and monitoring controls to be undertaken by the University and third-party provider; and - d. termination clauses. - (14) Written agreements must be prepared by the University Legal Officer and in consultation with the Quality Specialist Educational Partnerships. - a.
-Third-party arrangements targeting involvement of First Nation organisations, communities or student cohorts require the endorsement of the Deputy Vice-Chancellor First Nations Leadership. - (15) All third-party arrangements must be endorsed by the Pro Vice-Chancellor Education Strategy. - (16) All third-party arrangements are approved by the Vice-Chancellor or in accordance with the Delegations Policy. - (17) The Quality Specialist Educational Partnerships will notify the relevant regulator within thirty (30) days of the agreement commencing. - (18) Third-party arrangements which include delivery to international students must be submitted to the relevant regulator by the Quality Specialist Educational Partnerships for approval before proceeding (HE only). - (19) The processes to accredit Higher Education course(s) and unit(s) subject to the third-party arrangement will be documented in the Curriculum Management System (CMS) in accordance with the Higher Education Course Accreditation Procedure (HE only). - (20) The processes to accredit the VET course and/or unit of competency will be completed in the CMS in accordance with the VET Course Accreditation procedure (VET only). - (21) Details of the third-party arrangement, including the nature of involvement by the third-party provider, will be included in both the University and third-party provider published course and unit information, data, marketing material, and communicated to students prior to enrolment.
+(14) Third-party arrangements must be documented in a written legal agreement which includes:

+- a. terms and objectives; - b. roles and responsibilities of the University and the third-party provider; and - c. quality assurance and monitoring controls to be undertaken by the University and third-party provider; and - d. termination clauses.

+(15) Written agreements must be prepared by the University Senior Legal Officer and in consultation with the Quality Specialist - Educational Partnerships.

+a.
+Third-party arrangements targeting involvement of First Nation organisations, communities or student cohorts require the endorsement of the Deputy Vice-Chancellor First Nations Leadership.

+(16) All third-party arrangements must be endorsed by the Provost, with the exception of third-party arrangements for HDR.

+a.
+Third-Party Arrangements for HDR must be endorsed by the Deputy Vice-Chancellor Research and Innovation.

+(17) All third-party arrangements are approved by the Vice-Chancellor or in accordance with the Delegations Policy.

+(18) The Quality Specialist - Educational Partnerships will notify the relevant regulator within thirty (30) days of the agreement commencing.

+(19) Third-party arrangements which include delivery to international students must be submitted to the relevant regulator by the Quality Specialist - Educational Partnerships for approval before proceeding (HE only).

+(20) The processes to accredit Higher Education course(s) and unit(s) subject to the third-party arrangement will be documented in the Curriculum Management System (CMS) in accordance with the Higher Education Course Accreditation Procedure (HE only).

+(21) The processes to accredit the VET course and/or unit of competency will be completed in the CMS in accordance with the VET Course Accreditation procedure (VET only).

+(22) Details of the third-party arrangement, including the nature of involvement by the third-party provider, will be included in both the University and third-party provider published course and unit information, data, marketing material, and communicated to students prior to enrolment.